Procedures and/or documents that are necessary to be able to work in this country

 The general entry requirements to practice dental hygiene in Canada are graduation from an accredited dental hygiene programme in a post-secondary educational institution.

-Dental hygiene is a self regulated profession in most Canadian provinces and registration is a provincial responsibility.
+Dental hygiene is a self regulated profession in all Canadian provinces and registration is a provincial responsibility.
 To protect public interest, provincial legislation confers powers to the profession to regulate the practice of dental hygiene.
 A certificate of registration to practice is issued only to those who meet established standards of qualification and practice.

-Persons eligible for dental hygiene registration must have graduated from a dental hygiene program Graduates of Dentistry programs are not eligible for dental hygiene registration.
+Persons eligible for dental hygiene registration must have graduated from a dental hygiene program.
+Graduates of Dentistry programs are not eligible for dental hygiene registration.

 Official licensing body in the country